srittau/dbupgrade/README.md

 scripts up to the given API level will be applied. `-L` will apply all scripts without regard to the API level.

-Each script is executed in a seperate transaction.
-If a script fails, all changes in that script will be rolled back and the script will stop with an error message and a non-zero return status.
+Each script is executed in a separate transaction.
+If a script fails, all changes made by that script will be rolled back, and the script will terminate with an error message and a non-zero return status.

 ## JSON Output

-When supplying the `--json` option, `dbupgrade` will information about the applied scripts as JSON to the standard output.
+When supplying the `--json` option, `dbupgrade` will print information about the applied scripts as JSON to the standard output.
 Sample output:

 ```json
 {